FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation: Experiments

 \subsection{Comparison with State-of-the-Art}

-We conduct a comprehensive evaluation of EASLT against existing gloss-based, weakly supervised, and gloss-free SLT approaches, as summarized in Table~\ref{tab:sota}.
-To ensure a strictly fair comparison, we exclude the methods that rely on external corpora (e.g., Uni-Sign~\cite{li2025unisign}).
+We conduct a comprehensive evaluation of FEA-SLT against representative gloss-based, weakly supervised, and gloss-free SLT approaches under consistent experimental settings, as summarized in Table~\ref{tab:sota}.
+To ensure a fair comparison, we exclude methods that leverage external corpora (e.g., Uni-Sign~\cite{li2025unisign}).

-\textbf{Performance on PHOENIX14T.} EASLT achieves superior performance across all BLEU metrics among gloss-free methods on PHOENIX14T.
-It outperforms the previous best models BeyondGloss~\cite{asasi2025beyondgloss} and MMSLT~\cite{kim2025mmslt} with improvements of +0.04 in B-1, +1.06 in B-2, +0.80 in B-3, and +0.42 in B-4.
-These improvements are particularly significant for higher-order BLEU scores, indicating that our emotion-aware framework effectively captures complex syntactic structures and long-range dependencies in sign language sequences, producing more coherent and accurate translations.
+\paragraph{Performance on PHOENIX14T.} FEA-SLT achieves state-of-the-art performance among gloss-free methods across all BLEU metrics on PHOENIX14T.
+Specifically, it surpasses SpaMo~\cite{hwang2025spamo} by +2.79 in BLEU-1 and outperforms MMSLT~\cite{kim2025mmslt} by +1.60, +0.88, and +0.65 in BLEU-2, BLEU-3, and BLEU-4, respectively.
+These consistent gains across n‑gram orders indicate that explicitly modeling facial expressions as semantic anchors enhances the capture of long‑range dependencies and syntactic coherence in SLT.
+Regarding ROUGE-L, FEA-SLT attains a competitive score of 48.63, trailing MLSLT~\cite{tan2025mlslt} and Sign2GPT~\cite{wong2024sign2gpt} while improving over MMSLT and SpaMo, indicating robust performance in preserving semantic fidelity.

-\textbf{Performance on CSL-Daily.} On the linguistically diverse CSL-Daily benchmark, EASLT establishes new state-of-the-art results for B-3 (28.80) and B-4 (22.80) within the gloss-free paradigm.
-Our model outperforms BeyondGloss by +1.27 in B-4 and surpasses the weakly supervised VAP~\cite{jiao2024vap} model by +1.95 in B-4.
-Although the ROUGE-L score is second-best to BeyondGloss, the substantial lead in BLEU-4 metrics suggests that EASLT effectively handles the complex sentence structures of CSL, where emotional expression often functions as a grammatical marker.
+\paragraph{Performance on CSL-Daily.} On the CSL-Daily benchmark, FEA-SLT establishes new state-of-the-art results among gloss-free methods across all reported metrics.
+Our model outperforms MMSLT by +1.83 in BLEU-4 and +1.48 in ROUGE-L, and also exceeds the weakly supervised VAP~\cite{jiao2024vap} by +2.09 in BLEU-4.
+These gains suggest that FEA-SLT generalizes well to varied signing styles and complex syntactic patterns characteristic of daily-life communication scenarios.
+We also observe larger improvements on utterances involving affective or interrogative semantics, where facial expressions often play an important communicative role in SL.
+We provide a controlled comparison on a fixed 84-instance facial-sensitive subset in Appendix~\ref{subsec:ambiguity_subset} to further investigate this phenomenon.